MattHodge/matthodge.github.io/_posts/2016-08-20-ultimate-powershell-prompt-and-git-setup.md

 psversion: 5.1.14393.0
 ---

 Source control and Git keeps getting more and more important for both Developers and Operations guys.
-Getting up and running with Git on MacOS or Linux is very easy as most things are built in, and there are cool like [oh-my-zsh](http://ohmyz.sh/).
+Getting up and running with Git on MacOS or Linux is very easy as most things are built in.
+There are also cool tools like [oh-my-zsh](http://ohmyz.sh/) to customize your prompt.

 On Windows, it's a bit of a different story.
-Let's spend a little time installing ConEmu and Git and customizing it to take our prompt from something that looks like this:
+Let's spend a little time installing ConEmu and Git, then customizing it to take our prompt from something that looks like this:

 ![sexy powershell prompt](/images/posts/windows_git/boring_powershell_prompt.png)